 Here are the best dog breeds for families with children

 Growing up with a dog is great for kids.
 Not only does a dog teach responsibility, but your kids will benefit from their loyalty, unconditional love, and affection.
 A child’s first best friend is often a canine one.
-Whether you’re considering a specific purebred dog from a breeder or adopting, certain breeds are better than others for families with children.
+Whether you’re considering a specific purebred dog from a breeder or adopting a shelter dog, certain breeds are better than others for families with children.

 Before choosing a dog breed, consider the ages of your kids and your lifestyle.
 Some breeds require more exercise than others, some are more patient, and some need more training than others.
 These considerations will help you make the right choice for your family.